Lesson video

 Some emotions here can be placed in different positions within the graph.

-Perhaps you'll think of some in our next task.
+There are many more emotions too, perhaps you'll think of some in our next task.

 Here's our final check for understanding.

 Which of the following are negative emotions?
-Is it A, disappointment, B, anticipation, C, fear or D, joy?
+Is it "A", disappointment?
+"B", anticipation?
+"C", fear?
+Or "D", joy?
 There may be more than one.

-Which emotions would you place below the middle line on our emotions graph, or is the video now what you decide?
-Well done?
-I think if I'm disappointed, that leaves me feeling quite negative, so disappointment definitely should be one of these.
+I think if I'm disappointed, that leaves me feeling quite negative, so "disappointment" definitely should be one of these.

 If I'm anticipating something, it means I'm looking forward to it, so I don't think that's a negative emotion.